JoeyLupo/cryptolib/README.md

 - [otp.lean](src/otp.lean) - One-Time Pad correctness

 - [lfsr.lean](src/lfsr.lean) - Implement a very basic Linear-Feedback Shift Register that can be used as a random number generator.

+- [modes.lean](src/modes.lean) - Formalize some modes of operations for block ciphers.